Town Board discusses costs of emergency services

 Only property owners in the territory covered by a given fire department pay for its services.
 The Garrison and North Highlands fire districts set their own budgets, but the tax revenue is channeled through the town.

 Philipstown likewise has two ambulance providers: the Philipstown Volunteer Ambulance Corps and the Garrison Volunteer Ambulance Corps.
 For 2018, Philipstown will receive $317,110, an increase of 17 percent, and Garrison will receive $200,429, an increase of 16 percent.

 Together, fire and ambulance coverage will cost nearly $2.4 million, accounting for about 22 percent of the budget.
 Shea called that outlay “striking,” noting that five other Putnam County towns spend less.

 Even when population and geographic differences among the six towns are factored in, “we’re way above” the others in emergency services spending, Councilor Nancy Montgomery added.
 She recalled that when the town undertook an evaluation, with state approval, of emergency services needs and spending, they learned that “we were in the top 5th percentile for per capita costs.”
 State officials “looked and said, ‘What are you doing?’ ” she said.

 Board members did not take any immediate action.
 In 2010, when the board brought in a retired fire chief-turned-consultant to conduct a study of emergency services, the effort provoked outrage even before he recommended merging the four fire departments and two ambulance corps under one administrative umbrella.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.